egortrue/Sapsan/README.md

 ```

 ### Run agent container
-There is no need to start agent manually.
+You should not start agent manually.
 The agent container will be started by the master container when you register agent in Jenkins.
+See the following step `Configure master`

 ### Configure master
 Go to `Manage Jenkins > Manage Nodes > New Node` and set up the following properties: